 To transfer files, select ‘FILE MANAGER’ from the menu.
 Select the endpoints from the right and left panels, then click ‘Start’ to begin the file transfer.

 In the example below, I am transferring the file named ‘test_BDD_CEM_fst.weir.fst’ from my Slate account to my Bridges home directory.

 You will receive an email once the data transfer is complete.

 Once you are logged in to Bridges, run the command below to symlink your scratch space to your home directory as “scratch” folder:

 ln -s $(echo $SCRATCH) scratch

-The reason for this step is that in Bridges scratch space allows long-term storage and it doesn’t have an easy file path to remember.
-If you have a symlinked scratch folder in your home directory when you log in to the PSC Bridges endpoint on Globus, your home directory will have a scratch folder and you can transfer to the long-term storage directly.
+The reason for this step is that scratch space on Bridges allows for long-term storage, but it doesn’t have an easy file path to remember.
+A symlinked scratch folder in your home directory allows you to directly transfer files to your scratch space using the PSC Bridges endpoint on Globus.

 Alternatives to data movement via ftp,sftp, scp, rsync